-Materials and Methods: Two field locations were established in Fall 2020 (Table 1).
-One of the field trials will be located in the northern growing region at the Northwest Research and Outreach Center at Crookston following wheat, and the second will be located on an on-farm trial location in the southern growing region following corn near Hector.
+Materials and Methods: Two field locations were established in Fall 2020 and two in Fall of 2021 (Table 1).
+Each year, one of the field trials will be located in the northern growing region at the Northwest Research and Outreach Center at Crookston following wheat, and the second will be located on an on-farm trial location in the southern growing region following corn near Hector.
 There are two separate studies at each location.